ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       This parameter allows to pick which process manager to use for handling the Ghost server process, and supports only the `local` and `systemd` options.
 Beyond this, there is no further explanation about this parameter as you can see [in the _Service options_ section found here](https://docs.ghost.org/ghost-cli#options).

     - `paths.contentPath`\
       This path is where Ghost will keep contents like data, images, logs and adapters.
-The path specified here is correlated to the ones you will see configured in the custom Ghost container image specified in the `StateFulSet` declared later in this part.
+The path specified here correlates to the ones you will see configured in the custom rootless Ghost container image specified in the `StateFulSet` declared later in this part.

     > [!WARNING]
     > **The passwords are put in `secrets/config.production.json` as plain unencrypted text**\